20 Kitchen Science Hacks That Actually Work

 Skylar Kang by Pexels

-Much like avocados, apples also turn brown fast when exposed to air.
-What you can do is create a saltwater solution and dipping an apple in it.
-This slows down the oxidation, keeping your apples crisp and fresh.
+Much like avocados, apples turn brown fast when exposed to air.
+You can slow down the oxidation by creating a saltwater solution and dipping an apple in it.

 5. Ripen Bananas Faster with a Paper Bag